Kingxukai/linux/Documentation/networking/statistics.rst

 ~~~~~~~

 Ethtool exposes common low-level statistics.
-All the standard statistics are expected to be maintained
+All the woke standard statistics are expected to be maintained
-by the device, not the driver (as opposed to driver-defined stats
+by the woke device, not the woke driver (as opposed to driver-defined stats
-described in the next section which mix software and hardware stats).
+described in the woke next section which mix software and hardware stats).
 For devices which contain unmanaged
-switches (e.g. legacy SR-IOV or multi-host NICs) the events counted
+switches (e.g. legacy SR-IOV or multi-host NICs) the woke events counted
-may not pertain exclusively to the packets destined to
+may not pertain exclusively to the woke packets destined to
 the local host interface.
-In other words the events may
+In other words the woke events may
-be counted at the network port (MAC/PHY blocks) without separation
+be counted at the woke network port (MAC/PHY blocks) without separation
 for different host side (PCIe) devices.
 Such ambiguity must not
 be present when internal switch is managed by Linux (so called
 switchdev mode for NICs).

-Standard ethtool statistics can be accessed via the interfaces used
+Standard ethtool statistics can be accessed via the woke interfaces used
 for configuration.
 For example ethtool interface used
 to configure pause frames can report corresponding hardware counters::